-A gene comprised of two different alleles while the alleles can be dominant or recessive.
+A gene comprises two different alleles while the allele can be either dominant or recessive.

-Alleles inherited in a pair one from father and one from mother if two dominant alleles inherited together the condition is called homozygous dominant contrary to this, if two recessive alleles inherited together the condition is called homozygous recessive alleles.
+Alleles inherited in a pair one from father and one from mother if two dominant alleles inherited together the condition is known as homozygous dominant contrary to this if two recessive alleles inherited together the condition is referred to as homozygous recessive.

 If one dominant and one recessive allele inherited together the condition is known as heterozygous.

-Again let’s take an example of eye colour,
+Again let’s take an example of eye color,

-OCA2 is a gene for eye colour and OCA2a, OCA2b, OCA2c and OCA2d are different alleles for different shades of eye colour.
+OCA2 is a gene for eye color and OCA2a, OCA2b, OCA2c and OCA2d are different alleles for different shades of eye color.

 Suppose the OCA2a allele is for the brown eye while the OCA2b allele is for the green shade eye.

-Once the gene OCA2 inherited with the two OCA2a alleles (OCA2a/OCA2a), it is called homozygous dominant condition which inherited the brown-eye trait in the offsprings.
+Once the gene OCA2 inherited with the two OCA2a alleles (OCA2a/OCA2a), it is called a homozygous dominant condition that inherited the brown-eye trait in the offspring.

-On the other side, OCA2b allele is for green eye, when the OCA2 gene carries two OCA2b/OCA2b allele it inherited the green eye trait called autosomal recessive condition.
+On the other side, the OCA2b allele is for green eyes, when the OCA2 gene carries two OCA2b/OCA2b alleles it inherited the green eye trait called autosomal recessive condition.

 But when both the allele OCA2a and OCA2b are inherited together, it inherits the only brown eye trait (OCA2a/OCA2b) called heterozygous dominant alleles.